kineticstoolkit/kineticstoolkit_doc/src/timeseries_manipulating.md

 TimeSeries have various method to copy, split, extract or combine data:

 - [](api/ktk.TimeSeries.copy.rst) to make a deep copy of the TimeSeries instance;
+- [](api/ktk.TimeSeries.shift.rst) to shift the TimeSeries' data and events in time;
 - [](api/ktk.TimeSeries.get_subset.rst) to make a deep copy of a TimeSeries, but only with a selected subset of data;
 - [](api/ktk.TimeSeries.merge.rst) to merge two TimeSeries with a same time vector together;
 - [](api/ktk.TimeSeries.get_ts_before_index.rst),